wstalcup/wstalcup.github.io/novel.md

 permalink: /novel/
 ---

-Table of contents for my untitled, in progress novel.
+Table of contents for my ongoing high fantasy novel, following the adventures of Sycamore.

 ### Table of Contents